Future Directions in the Theory of Graph Machine Learning: Conclusion

 \section{Conclusion}

-Here, we stressed the importance of a more refined theory of graph machine learning.
-Concretely, we highlighted the importance of developing a more fine-grained theory of expressivity, relying less on the overly simplistic perspective of graph isomorphism testing and considering more practically relevant architectural parameters such as normalization layers and skip connections.
+Here, we stressed the importance of a broader theory of graph machine learning.
+Concretely, we highlighted the importance of developing a more fine-grained theory of expressivity, relying less on the simple perspective of graph isomorphism testing and considering more practically relevant architectural parameters such as normalization layers and skip connections.
 In addition, we underlined the need for more work investigating the generalization and optimization aspects of graph machine learning, focusing on more realistic assumptions.
+Of course, the aspects of expressivity, optimization and generalization are closely linked, and this \emph{interplay} warrants further understanding.
 Finally, we stressed the importance of aligning this more balanced theory of graph machine learning with practical needs, e.g., by considering expert knowledge.
-We believe that, by investigating the challenges we have introduced, our research community will be able to rethink the pillars of expressiveness, generalization, and optimization in a more holistic and cohesive manner that is more directly informed by practical and domain considerations.
-We hope that this paper presents a valuable handbook of directions for the future development of a more realistic and balanced theory of graph machine learning and that its insights will help spur novel research results and avenues in the future.
+By investigating the challenges we have introduced, we believe that our research community will be able to rethink the pillars of expressiveness, generalization, and optimization in a more holistic and cohesive manner that is more directly informed by practical and domain considerations.
+We hope that this paper presents a valuable handbook of directions for developing a more realistic and balanced theory of graph machine learning and that its insights will help spur novel research results and avenues in the future.